RoadieHQ/marketing-site/content/docs/tech-insights/builtin-data-sources/index.md

 description: Built-in Data Sources.
 ---

 Roadie includes several (built-in) Data Sources for common vendors such as Datadog, Snyk, PagerDuty, and GitHub.

 All built-in Data Sources have pre-defined Facts you can use for defining your [Checks](../checks/).
+You can view the Facts on the detail page for the individual Data Source or when adding a Check.

+You can also [create your own custom Data Sources]('../define-custom-data-sources/') if the built-in ones do not provide the Facts you need.

 ### Configuring Built-in Data Sources